nvie/decoders/docs/api.md

 <a name="mixed" href="#mixed">#</a> <b>mixed</b>: <i>Decoder&lt;mixed&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/main/src/core/constants.js 'Source')<br />

-Accepts any value and returns it unchanged.
+Accepts anything and returns it unchanged.
 Useful for situation in which you don't know or expect a specific type.
 Of course, the downside is that you won't know the type of the value statically and you'll have to further refine it yourself.

 ```javascript